JadeMaurice/2020-08-17-git-jss/README.md

 - `git init`: create git repository in current folder
 - `git config --global user.name ""`
 - `git config -- global user.email ""`

+- `git status`: displays the state of the working directory and staging area.
+Shows which changes have been staged...
+- `git add`: allows you to add a change in the working directory to the staging area
+- `git commit`: saves or snapshots changes you've made to the staging area in Git project history
+- `git config --global core.editor "nano -w"`: if default text editor is unset or you wish to change it, allows you to set it to nano